divinerites/plausible-hugo/README.md

 ## 2 - Giving a star on github.com

-By default we put a console fiendly reminder to consider giving a star on github if you like this module.
+By default we put a console friendly reminder to consider giving a star on github if you like this module.

 Obviously you can disable this message, just by adding `gitstar = false` in your `params.plausible`.